 California Rescued Horses

 Bay Area rescue, HORSES HEALING HEARTS, focuses on rescue, rehab and Equine Guided Education.
 Many of their horses are assessed as qualified to do EGE work in addition to whatever assessed level of training for riding they may have.
+If you have inquiries regarding any of the horses listed below, please contact Melissa at Horses Healing Hearts:

 Washington Feedlot Horses